btcsuite/btcd/README.md

 if you are running a POSIX OS, you can run the cov_report.sh script for a real-time report.
 Package btcdb is licensed under the liberal ISC license.

-Note that the main `Db` interface is not yet finalized, so it is subject to change.

 ## Sample Use

 ```Go